dotterandpop/dubnation-css/README.md

 # dubnation-css
 ## CSS for dubnation.social

-There is little documentation for how to customize the CSS on Mastodon.
+There is very little documentation for how to customize the CSS on Mastodon.

-One example is here:
+One example is here, and the author also had trouble finding good examples. https://battlepenguin.com/tech/using-custom-css-with-mastodon/
-https://battlepenguin.com/tech/using-custom-css-with-mastodon/

-This repo has the CSS for dubnation.social
+## How to adjust the look of Mastodon without a new theme

-This is an example of adjusting the look of Mastodon to use a new color scheme, without introducing a theme.
+This repo contains an example of how to adjust the look of Mastodon to use a new color scheme, without introducing a theme.

 At this time there is only CSS for the dark theme.